Skip to main content

 Mount the file system manually

-1. Verify that server is booted in Rescue recovery and diagnostic mode.
+1. Make sure that the server is booted in the Rescue and Diagnostic mode.

 2. Output data about storage devices (disks and partitions created on them):